 What was supposed to be a routine and cost-effective change for Flint, Michigan’s water supply turned into a catastrophe.
-Learn how the Flint water crisis unfolded and how the press acted as a powerful force against the government’s denial.
+Uncover how the Flint water crisis unfolded and how the press acted as a powerful force against the government’s denial.

 The Dangers of Lead